ADOPTED AUGUST 1, 1991 – Revised February 1, 2020

 The purposes of the club are to promote interest and knowledge of philately among its members and the public generally in the field of United States plate number coil stamps, through the encouragement of philatelic research, exchange of information with other philatelic organizations and among its own members by means of a club publication as well as regular meetings for this purpose, and through the holding of public and private philatelic exhibitions; to study methods of coil stamp production and distribution; to encourage the preservation and documentation of items of postal history; to encourage, sponsor, and introduce the educational and recreational aspects of philately among young people; to cultivate a feeling of mutual friendship and fraternity among members; and to assist members in acquiring and disposal of stamps by gift, purchase, or any other legitimate way.

 PNC3 shall not be operated for the purpose of carrying on a trade or business for profit.
-No portion of the assets or net earnings of the club shall ever be used, nor shall the PNC3 ever be organized or operated for purposes that are not charitable, scientific, literary, or educational, within the meaning of section 501(c)(3) of the Internal Revenue Code or corresponding section of any future federal tax code.
-Upon dissolution, its assets shall be distributed to the American Philatelic Society or other charitable 501(c)(3) organization (as determined by plurality vote of members in good standing) for use in a manner befitting the furtherance of the hobby of philately.
+It is classified by the IRS as a nonprofit, tax-exempt organization under section 501(c)(7).
+No portion of the assets or net earnings of the club shall ever be used, nor shall the PNC3 ever be organized or operated for purposes that are not charitable, scientific, literary, or educational.
+Upon dissolution, its assets shall be distributed to the American Philatelic Society or other charitable organization (as determined by plurality vote of members in good standing) for use in a manner befitting the furtherance of the hobby of philately.

 Section 4.
 Operation